 Business Support Projects

 The Business Support Center also hosts a community art gallery, providing a venue for artists to get their products exposure to the public.
 The gallery hosts almost entirely local artists, and has a new show each month.
 These shows typically run for the duration of each month, and include a reception with refreshments.
-These art shows allow local artists the opportunity to advertise and sell their work, with ASC Community Partnerships providing overall organization and marketing for the event.
+These art shows allow local artists the opportunity to advertise and sell their work, with ASU Community Partnerships providing overall organization and marketing for the event.

 Morada Cultural Arts Center

-For several months, ASC Community Partnerships has been facilitating an agreement between the owner of the San Luis Morada and Ventero Open Fine Art Press, which will help further community involvement in the arts.
+For several months, ASU Community Partnerships has been facilitating an agreement between the owner of the San Luis Morada and Ventero Open Fine Art Press, which will help further community involvement in the arts.
 The San Luis historical building known as a morado has been vacant for years and is danger of being dilapidated beyond repair.
 Ventero Open Press is seeking an opportunity to create a community arts and culture center.
 After bringing the two organizations together, we have been intricately involved in facilitating a collaborative agreement, estimating renovation costs and projected income that will sustain the center.
 All the financial information related to the Center’s start-up is in place, and work is currently progressing on the building.

 Southern Colorado Film Commission

 The SoCo’s mission is to facilitate film production in the San Luis Valley in order to increase tourism and increase clean, economic development.
 The film industry benefits economic development by patronizing hotels, restaurants, and other amenities, and leads to a boost in tourism.
 SoCo is a member of the Colorado Film Commission and is comprised of local business owners and economic development organizations.
 SoCo represents the San Luis Valley at the International Film Locations Expo in Los Angeles, maintains a database of area photos, provides location scouting services, and responds to the Colorado Film Commission’s inquires about the region.
-ASC Community Partnerships provides organizational and operational support, helping plan and implement marketing activities, conduct community outreach and more.
+ASU Community Partnerships provides organizational and operational support, helping plan and implement marketing activities, conduct community outreach and more.

 The Sustainable Environmental and Economic Development (SEED) Park is an non-profit organization comprised of local farmers, ranchers and business people.
 SEED’s mission is to education the community regarding clean economic development.
 A long term goal of SEED is to establish an agricultural industrial complex with zero waste.
 Community Partnerships staff has been instrumental in the initial organization of the group, assisting the board members with developing bylaws, applications for licenses, registrations, and their currently pending 501(c)3 status.